simlar/simlar-server/README.md

 Have a look at the [example](examples/config.properties).

 For development, you may place your configurations in ```src/main/resources/application-default.properties```.
-The [example](examples/application-default.properties) configures the database and sets a log pattern with filename and line number.
+The [example](examples/application-default.properties) configures the database and sets a log pattern with filenames and line numbers.
 If you do not want to set up a database for development you may change the dependency type of the h2 database to ```providedRuntime```.